Making Connection, Not Claim

 On My Native Ancestry

-Here in North America we all live on Indian Land.
+Here in North America, also known as Turtle Island*, we all live on Indian Land.
 Non-natives occupy territories that were gained by colonial settlers through subversive means that entailed genocidal acts of erasure, conquest, exploitation, deceit, or theft.
 Wherever we come from, it is important not only to be aware of this history, but also of the ongoing presence and resilience of native people despite this traumatic past.
 The violence directed toward indigenous people, both by the State and citizens, is not relegated to the past.
 It goes on today.
 Both our historical and present-day government has - again and again - demonstrably broken its promises, its Treaties, committed national holidays to promoting grave hypocrisies, shirked making substantive efforts toward repatriation and restitution, and continued many of its genocidal policies and practices toward native people.
 Many citizens also engage in stereotyping native people or acts of cultural theft or degradation: using the signs of native culture as costumes, mascots, or for a sense of spiritual enhancement; or propagating harmful or ill-informed discourse about native peoples.
 There are also cases of positive, genuine, and mutually beneficial exchange between native and non-native peoples in this country.
 Yet too often, the bulk of the burden to fight systemic injustice falls upon those negatively impacted by it; not only in order to survive, but also to educate others in their process of self-advocacy.
 To me, this is unacceptable.
 So I ask, as a settler, how can I fight against manifestations of settler-colonialism today?
 As part of a consumer culture, against racial capitalism?
-As a white person, against manifestations of white supremacy?
+As a white person, against manifestations of racism and the catastrophies of white supremacy, a delusion that continues to be upheld in ways large and small?
 And how can my art become a means through which I fruitfully engage these questions?

 If I hope for greater racial and cultural equality in this country - the demise of white supremacy and its internalized values, attitudes, and deeply oppressive and destructive structures and behavioral patterns - I need to take some concrete steps.
 These steps require learning about the past and its residue that is still with us: the granular specifics of history that so directly bear on injustices and pain continuing now.
 The ancestors are with us in both tangible and mysterious, ineffable ways.
 Yet learning always happens in the present - and in living-breathing relationships.
 There seems to me to be a paradoxical nature to any consciously anti-racist effort at bridging friendship, connection, alliance.
-While unfortunate if taken on as a "project," it is also a form of delusion to deny the effort required, and potential missteps along the way to building mutually beneficial relationships.
+While unfortunate if taken on as a "project," rather than as an essential component of a fully realized human life, it is also a form of delusion to deny the effort required, and potential missteps along the way to building mutually beneficial cross-racial relationships.
 To illuminate this paradox from the perspective of a different, anti-racist liberatory struggle, I will quote in full this poem by black lesbian poet Pat Parker: a poem with profound irony that I take to heart.

 For the white person who wants to know how to be my friend